maihde/roku_subsonic/README.rst

 ~~~~~~~~~~~
 #.
 Reload the main-screen categories when re-entering it, but do so in the background so that the user-interface is snappy
 #.
 Add support to browse and play Subsonic playlists
+#.
+When in suffle mode, fetch more when there is only one song left such that the Next->Button always has a valid entry

 Version 1.4
 ~~~~~~~~~~~